-Not everyone will be able to attend all of the sessions, so it’s good to keep the team updated about what’s happening during the sessions by reporting any changes on the schedule or location, as well as sharing videos of the testing sessions, when available.
+Not everyone will be able to attend all of the sessions, so it’s good to keep the team updated about what’s happening during the sessions by reporting any changes on the schedule or location, as well as sharing recordings, video clips, or “highlight reels” of the testing sessions, when available.

 To conduct an efficient debriefing meeting, present your findings describing not only what is not working, but also the reasons why this is the case.

 A good way to uncover these reasons is to observe the flow each of the participants took to accomplish their task and then note any pain points.
-For example.
-In the following flow is illustrated two different paths to accomplish the task of:
+For example, the following flow illustrates two different paths to accomplish a task.

 - Scenario: Imagine you want to buy a blue chair and you want to ship it to the zip code 12004.